texxasrulez/roundcube-plugin-nextcloud/README.md

 Known Issues:
 -------
-* Will not automatically login at this point.
-It does logout of your nextcloud seesion when you logout of Roundcube.
-I just started this thing.
+* Will not automatically login or logout at this point.
+It is a head scratcher because from what I have read, the code should work ... :-(

 :moneybag: **Donations** :moneybag: